The Alchymist's Cat: Synopsis

 The Bubonic plague begins and spreads throughout London.
 Although Imelza and Dab escape from Spittle, Imelza is beaten to death by a frightened mob blaming animals for the spread of the plague.
 Will's friend Molly, working as a plague doctor, saves Dab from near death.
 When Dab returns home, Spittle takes her away and murders her in the night for an anatomical experiment.
-Leech is the only witness to Dab's abduction, but refused to help her due to her having called specifically for Jupiter's aid rather than his.
+Leech is the only witness to Dab's abduction but refused to help her due to her having called specifically for Jupiter's aid rather than his.
 Jupiter and Leech battle over who is heir to the black arts.
 When Zachaire reveals to Spittle that he lengthened his lifespan through a magic potion called the Elixir of Life, Spittle puts his quest for the Philosopher's Stone on hold in favour of recreating it instead.
 This potion renders the drinker essentially immortal save for two Achilles heels: fire and water.
 When Spittle succumbs to the plague and dies, Jupiter reveals his ability to talk to Will and the two finish the alchemist's work on the Elixir of Life to resurrect him.
 It is at this point that Will learns that Spittle is in fact his uncle, who lured him to London to take his inheritance.
 Spittle tries to murder Will, and Jupiter is at first hesitant to stop him as he doesn't want to betray his master.
 But when he discovers his sister Dab's preserved corpse, he is filled with rage and drinks the potion himself, turning on Spittle.
 He has a magical duel with Spittle and a fire breaks out.
 Using the power of the Elixir of Life, Zachaire summons his skeleton from the grave and becomes human again.
 He and Spittle put aside their differences and are about to escape the burning shop when Zachaire suddenly changes his mind.
 Wanting to die once more, he drags Spittle into the fire with him.
 Leech betrays Jupiter and leaves him to burn to death, inheriting his brother's magic powers.
 Leech then falls into the fire himself.
-Will escapes the burning capitol city with Molly, who turns out to have been John Balker's estranged daughter.
+Will escapes the burning capital city with Molly, who turns out to have been John Balker's estranged daughter.
 The two of them make plans to return to Adcombe.
 Will reveals that he has rescued one of the cats, so terribly burned that it is impossible to tell which it is.
 Later, the cat is revealed to be Leech.
 Having drunk the Elixir of Life as well as a hair tonic that changes his sable fur to ginger, Leech convinces a rat once kept by Spittle to lead him to the sewers.
 Leech takes his brother's name and title as his own: "Jupiter, Lord of All".